These Yorkshire cafes allow their visitors to cuddle cats with a cup of coffee and a scone

-National Cat Day 2022: Yorkshire cat cafes you can visit where you can cuddle a cat or even adopt one
+Four Yorkshire cat cafes where you can cuddle a cat or even adopt one

 There is nothing more relaxing than sitting in a cafe after a nice walk around these Yorkshire cities with a cup of tea, a delicious scone and being greeted by a group of cats and kittens.